LibreOffice/core/README.md

 The UNO API include files should consistently use double quotes, for the benefit of external users of this API.

-loplugin:includeform (compilerplugins/clang/includeform.cxx) enforces these rules.
+`loplugin:includeform (compilerplugins/clang/includeform.cxx)` enforces these rules.

-## Finding out more
+## Finding Out More

-Beyond this, you can read the `README` files, send us patches, ask on the mailing list libreoffice@lists.freedesktop.org (no subscription required) or poke people on IRC `#libreoffice-dev` on irc.freenode.net - we're a friendly and generally helpful mob.
+Beyond this, you can read the `README.md` files, send us patches, ask on the mailing list libreoffice@lists.freedesktop.org (no subscription required) or poke people on IRC `#libreoffice-dev` on irc.freenode.net - we're a friendly and generally helpful mob.
 We know the code can be